Muhammedshahnawaz/java-maven/README.md

 Completed

 Checking Poll SCM
-Checking the triggering for webhook
+Checking the triggering for webhook trigger